 The first eight years of a child’s life are the critical years for literacy development.
 Exposing children to a literacy-rich environment begins with reading aloud.
 Reading aloud to children, especially with enthusiasm and inflection of the voice, facilitates children’s readiness for formal reading instruction in four areas: oral, cognitive skills, concepts of printed words, and phonetic awareness.
 A Montessori language arts program combines phonics with a whole language curriculum.
 Phonics is defined as a method of teaching children to read, write and pronounce words by learning the phonetic value of letters, letter groups and syllables.
 Whole language indicates that children will learn to read and write by being immersed into a world of spoken and written words.

-We utilize the Balanced Literacy reading program to compliment the Montessori materials, which contains both approaches.
+We utilize literacy reading and writing programs in our classrooms to compliment our Montessori materials.
 In addition to reading activities like reading aloud, our students have the opportunity to foster language arts skills through public speaking, show and share, telling a story about pictures and experiences, seeing printed labels, tracing, coloring and writing.

 Culture and Science